BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 We will need to search inside the reference material to make informed translation decisions and for review purposes.

-The main challenges is returning the correct bilingual context for a given query.
+The main challenge is returning the correct bilingual context for a given query.
 If we find an exact match inside the japanese reference, we want to also feed the relevant english translation for our agent to make interesting comparisons.

 The first step is to cut each source chapter into small segments of fixed length (let's say 500 japanese characters).
 Then for each chapter, we can compute the length ratio of the translation to the original to get an estimate of the english segment length.
-This way get a number of japanese/english segment pairs that are roughly aligned (mistakes are still possible though).
+This way we get a number of japanese/english segment pairs that are roughly aligned (mistakes are still possible though).

 Now for search, a good starting point can be returning all segments containing the query.
 This will work well for character or places names.